Here are 4 ways B2B Revenue Attribution can fire up your Account-Based Marketing

 The short answer is no.

-ABM makes most sense when the product/service offered is relevant to a well defined group of companies.
+ABM makes the most sense when the product/service offered is relevant to a well-defined group of companies.
 That is, despite the growth in data and tools facilitating ABM, the strategy works better for some target accounts than for others.
-And sin ABM’s case, size matters.
+And in ABM’s case, size matters.

 This is for two main reasons:

-1. A large or enterprise level organisation will have a much wider audience to target your ABM towards.
+A large or enterprise-level organization will have a much wider audience to target your ABM towards.

-2. When approaching small businesses, there is a disproportionate cost involved (in time spent researching and personalising) when factoring in their smaller audience size and the higher risk of being disqualified.
+When approaching small businesses, there is a disproportionate cost involved (in time spent researching and personalizing) when factoring in their smaller audience size and the higher risk of being disqualified.

-Once again, even with the emergence of ABM automation and orchestration tools, this balance isn’t really improved.
-As these tools’ utility (and price tag) is optimised to organisations of larger size.
+Once again, even with the emergence of ABM automation and orchestration tools, this balance hasn’t really improved.
+As these tools’ utility (and price tag) are optimized for organizations of larger sizes.

 Account-based Marketing: why the hype?

 ABM has emerged as one of B2B’s in vogue marketing approaches.
-The search for novel approaches itself being a direct result of the overcrowding of the digital marketing landscape.
+The search for novel approaches itself is a direct result of the overcrowding of the digital marketing landscape.

 It’s no great revelation to say that marketers are finding it increasingly difficult to get noticed, not to mention having to deal with heightened buyer expectations.